ISTJ in a Nutshell

 Popular hobbies for the ISTJ include concentration games like chess and Trivial Pursuit, playing computer games, watching sporting events, pursuing physical fitness, and playing solitary sports such as golf.

-Famous ISTJs include Queen Elizabeth II, Harry Truman, Warren Buffett, George Washington, Queen Victoria, George H.W.
+Famous ISTJs include Queen Elizabeth II, Harry Truman, Warren Buffett, Queen Victoria, George H.W.
 Bush, and J.D.
 Rockefeller.

 Research on ISTJ